fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

 This repo helps to perform a professional backup of your data.
-More information can be found in the [docs](docs) folder (backups, strategies, recovery etc).
+More information can be found in the [docs](docs) folder (strategies, backups, first aid, recovery, etc).

 🔧 Preparation
 ---------------